wallpants/github-preview.nvim/README.md

         -- Between 0 and 100.
         -- Play around with this number until you find the offset you like.
-        -- VERY LOW and VERY HIGH numbers might be out of screen top_offset_pct = 35,
+        -- VERY LOW and VERY HIGH numbers might result in cursorline out of screen. top_offset_pct = 35,
     },
 })